galaxyproject/galaxy-hub/src/news/2018-10-galaxy-update/index.md

 There are [over 100 publicly accessible Galaxy servers](/src/public-galaxy-servers/index.md) and [several Galaxy services](/src/galaxy-services/index.md).
 XXXXX

+## MPDS-DM

+The [Molecular Property Diagnostic Suite for Diabetes Mellitus (MPDS-DM)](http://www.mpds-diabetes.in/) is a Galaxy web portal that serves as an open source data repository that contains available chemical and gene-level information on diabetes.
+MPDS-DM contains tools that allow users to identify, explore, and characterize drug:gene relationships.

+See the [MPDS-DM directory entry](https://galaxyproject.org/public-galaxy-servers/osdd-molecular-property-diagnostic-suite-mpds/) for more.

 ## Public Servers in Publications

 We tag papers that use, mention, implement or extend public Galaxy Servers.
 Here are the counts for the past month's publications: